nadrino/kotor-walkthrough/kotor/walkthrough/050_Kashyyyk.md

 	- I'm looking for a Star Map here.
 Have you heard anything?
 	- If not Czerka, who would you prefer to deal with?
 	- I have to leave.
 Goodbye.
+- Move forward -> Juhani will suggest to bring Zaalbar
+    - What do you mean?
 - Talk to Czerka people
 - Zaabar
 	- Prepared me?
 What do you mean?